Conference agenda.

 11:00 AM-12:00 PM

-The following sessions run at the same time.
-Participants will select one session to attend, unless they signed up for From Problems to Solutions which will continue through this time.
+Please note that the following sessions run at the same time.
+Participants will select one session to attend, unless they signed up for From Problems to Solutions, which will continue through this time.

 Motorized and self-propelled recreation groups sometimes clash, but good things happen when they work together.
-In this panel presentation, representatives from the Back Country Powersports Coalition (BCPSC) will share the goals of the advocacy group and then highlight examples of partnerships between motorized and non-motorized groups.
+In this panel presentation, representatives from the Back Country Powersports Coalition (BCPSC) will share the advocacy group's goals and highlight examples of partnerships between motorized and non-motorized groups.
 Come learn how these collaborations have delivered programs, trail maintenance work, and successful multi-use trail projects, benefiting everyone involved.

 More than 94 percent of B.C. is Crown Land, but that still leaves 47,000 square kilometres of private property.
 Recreating on private land brings significant challenges for landowners and the public, but as several trail destinations in B.C. show, it can be done successfully.
-In this session, representatives from Mosaic Forest Management, a large private landowner on Vancouver Island, will share their efforts to improve access to recreation, including land access agreements with outdoor clubs.
-Joining the conversation will be representatives from outdoor clubs who have developed strong relationships with private landowners.
+In this session, representatives from Mosaic, a large private landowner on Vancouver Island, will share their efforts to improve access to recreation, including land access agreements with outdoor clubs.
+Joining the conversation will be representatives from Nanaimo and Kootenay outdoor clubs who have developed strong relationships with private landowners.

 Lunch and keynote